A good golf swing and consistent ball striking are almost always the result of the solid foundation of a good set up.

 The Forgotten Forward Press

 One cue that may help you transition from the waggle into the swing itself is a very slight movement known as the forward press.
 This is a movement of the hands or some other part of the body toward the target.
 The actual swing "rebounds" from this forward press.
-Hogan's hands moved toward the target an inch or so after his last waggle, then he rebounded into his backswing.
-Gary Player actually kicked his right knee inward toward the target, then recoiled directly into his backswing.

 The triggering cue need not be a movement toward the target.
 Jack Nicklaus rotates his chin toward the right, then pushes the club back immediately.
 Whatever the motion is, the important thing is that there is a movement or cue that triggers the start of your backswing rather than starting from a dead still position.
 As you practice your waggle, search for a forward press that suits you.